openstreams/wflow/doc/wflow_funcs.rst

 albedo of ice compared to snow.

-If snow modeling is enabled, Glacier modelling can also be enabled by including the following four entries in the modelparameters section:
+Glacier modelling can be enabled by including the following four entries in the modelparameters section:

 ::